NYCPlanning/db-pluto/.github/ISSUE_TEMPLATE/pts-data-loading.md

 + Dump cleaned data into a temporary postgres database
 + Export from temporary database to a temporary DigitalOcean key
 + Use data-library action to move from temporary DigitalOcean URL to data-library directory structure, and trasform to a pgdump
-+ Pull the pgdump into the build engine